An Arts Major and Published Indie Author who writes on various subjects pertaining to Humanities.

 Growing up as a Native American during the mid to latter 19th century, Gertrude had several troubling odds stacked against her young life.
 She had no position of respect or social standing given her indigenous ethnicity amongst the culture back east.

 Compounding to this, her European-American father abandoned the family while she was still a toddler.
 When she grew into adolescence, her mother, Ellen Tate, thinking of her daughter’s future in a pale-face world, she sent her East so she might get a white man’s education.
 Though she suffered significant loss and disadvantage, Gertrude overcame her differences.

 The Yankton Sioux Tribe

 A White Man's Education

 Gertrude’s first experience in a white man’s school was at a Quaker Missionary School for Indians, in Wabash, Indiana.
 After several years of primary and secondary education, she graduated and then moved on to Pennsylvania, where she taught music at the Carlisle Indian Industrial School.
 Though accepted by her white peers, Gertrude remained a recluse, not happy with her station in life.
 She often yearned for her life back home on the plains, which inspired her to write about her native experiences.

 To combat her internal yearnings for home while at Carlisle, Gertrude finished various short stories and autobiographical essays with Harper’s Weekly and The Atlantic Monthly magazines.
-The articles focused on her life as a Native American living on the plains and her struggle to identify in a white man’s world.
+The articles focused on her life as a Native American living on the plains, telling of her struggle to identify in a white man’s world.